← Back to all posts

 Step 3: Recruit Help Immediately

-- One person handles the drink station.
+• One person runs the drink station.

 Step 4: Use Broadcast Messaging to Set Expectations